wrapperband/FeathercoinWalletGuide/README.md

 ### Introduction to Feathercoin Core
 ***What is the Feathercoin core wallet?***

-Cryptographic currency wallets, like the Feathercoin wallet, have been designed to be intuitive to use and allow new users to get started without having to understands the technical details of how it operates.
+Cryptographic currency wallets are like a normal wallet but for "internet cash".
+Although they do a complex job effectively validating your currency isn't counterfeit, wallets like the Feathercoin wallet, have been designed to be intuitive to use and allow new users to get started without having to understands the technical details of how it operates.

 When you download a wallet it consists of two parts, a ledger or blockchain containing information on transactions to and from an address and the software to initiate and check transactions on the system are within the rules.

 ***Where is the currency stored?***